Coding4Kids - Fit for the digital future

 • Formulate and structure your own ideas and turn them into reality

-• Recognising problems early and taking countermeasures in good time
+• Recognising problems early and taking countermeasures in time

 • Prioritise correctly when time is limited